David Bramwell

 David Bramwell is a British writer, musician, performer and broadcaster.
 For BBC Radio 3 and Radio 4, he has made programmes on diverse subjects, including Ivor Cutler, clapping, time travel, and the murmurations of starlings.
 He is the founder and host of Brighton's spoken word night, the Catalyst Club.
 Bramwell is also a singer-songwriter with his band Oddfellow's Casino.
-Describing Bramwell's writing, Matthew Clayton declares that 'The tradition that he taps into is one best exemplified by the work of Ken Campbell — or from another perspective he is one part Eric Morecombe, one part Alan Moore.’
+Describing Bramwell's writing, Matthew Clayton declares that 'The tradition that he taps into is one best exemplified by the work of Ken Campbell — or from another perspective he is one part Eric Morecambe, one part Alan Moore.’

 Bramwell was born in Scunthorpe, moving to Doncaster at the age of six, where he lived until he was eighteen.
 After 'four long years studying geography' at Coventry Polytechnic, he moved to Brighton in the early 1990s.
 He describes the impact of Brighton in his book, The Haunted Moustache: 'For a northern boy in his early twenties and still wet behind the ears Brighton was overwhelming.
 I'd stumbled on an exotic seaside town that welcomed me with open arms....To top it off, Brighton was almost comically eccentric.'
 Much of Bramwell's work documents and celebrates the eccentricity of the seaside city, as he strives 'to keep the spirit of Brighton alive and through his work across a multitude of platforms.'